Here, I provide a brief description of each of my papers and group them into several research topics:

 Journal of Economic Behavior & Organization, 2017 (partially based on my Master Thesis)

 I characterize the optimal prize structures in sequential elimination contests (similar to the late stages of many sports tournaments) depending on how the organizer values effort in different stages.
-I show that there is a very broad range of prize structures that can be optimal including those that are non-monotone, whether some of the competitors eliminated at later stages earn less in total than those eliminated at earlier stages.
+I show that there is a very broad range of prize structures that can be optimal, including those that are non-monotone, where some of the competitors eliminated at later stages earn less in total than those eliminated at earlier stages.

 Corruption